Houston Stewart Chamberlain: Kaiser Wilhelm II

 In early 1901, the German Emperor Wilhelm II read The Foundations and was immensely impressed.
 The Imperial Grand Chamberlain at the court, Ulrich von Bülow, wrote in a letter to a friend in January 1901 that the Kaiser was "studying the book a second time page by page".
 In November 1901, Chamberlain's friend, the German diplomat and courtier Philipp, Prince of Eulenburg, who happened to be the best friend of Wilhelm II, introduced Chamberlain to the Kaiser.

 Chamberlain and Wilhelm first met at Eulenburg's estate at Liebenberg.
 To reach Liebenberg from Vienna, Chamberlain had first to take a train to Berlin, and then board another train to Liebenberg.
 Chamberlain's meeting with the Kaiser was considered so important that when Chamberlain reached Berlin, he was met by the Chancellor Prince Bernhard von Bülow, who joined him on the trip to Liebenberg.
 During the train ride, Bülow and Chamberlain had a long discussion about The Foundations.
 When he met Chamberlain for the first time, Wilhelm told him: "I thank you for what you have done for Germany!"
 The next day, Eulenburg wrote to a friend that the Emperor "stood completely under the spell of [Chamberlain], whom he understood better than any of the other guests because of his thorough study of The Foundations".
 Until Chamberlain's death, he and Wilhelm had what the American historian Geoffrey Field called "a warm, personal bond", which was expressed in a series of "elaborate, wordy letters".
 The Wilhelm–Chamberlain letters were full of "the perplexing thought world of mystical and racist conservatism".
 They ranged far and wide in subject matter: the ennobling mission of the Germanic race, the corroding forces of Ultramontanism, materialism and the "destructive poison" of Judentum were favorite themes.
 Other subjects often discussed in the Wilhelm-Chamberlain letters were the dangers posed to the Reich by the "Yellow Peril", "Tartarized Slavdom", and the "black hordes".
 Wilhelm's later concept of "Juda-England", of a decaying Britain sucked dry by Jewish capitalists, owed much to Chamberlain.
 In 1901, Wilhelm informed Chamberlain in a letter that: "God sent your book to the German people, just as he sent you personally to me, that is my unshakably firm conviction."
 Wilhelm went on to praise Chamberlain as his "comrade-in-arms and ally in the struggle for Teutons against Rome, Jerusalem, etc."

 The Dutch journalist Ian Buruma described Chamberlain's letters to the Kaiser as pushing his "Anglophobic, anti-Semitic, Germanophile ideas to the point of murderous lunacy".
-The liberal Berliner Zeitung newspaper complained in an editorial of the close friendship between Wilhelm II and such an outspoken racist and anti-Semite as Chamberlain, stating this was a real cause for concern for decent, caring people both inside and outside Germany.
+The liberal Berliner Zeitung newspaper complained in an editorial of the close friendship between Wilhelm II and such an outspoken racist and antisemite as Chamberlain, stating this was a real cause for concern for decent, caring people both inside and outside Germany.